pedqamechrdso/github-slideshow/index.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/pedqamechrdso/github-slideshow/settings).
+This Pages site use the layout and styles from the Jekyll theme selected in your [repository settings](https://github.com/pedqamechrdso/github-slideshow/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Documentation of git hub help is in  [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact)

+>>>> ** PEDQAMECHRDSO **